EXCLUSIVE-Credit Suisse overhaul draws scrutiny from some investors, proxy adviser over governance

 ($1 = 0.9744 euros)

-(Additional reporting by Saaed Azhar, David French and Greg Roumeliotis; writing by Elisa Martinuzzi; editing by Edward Tobin)
+(Additional reporting by Saaed Azhar, David French and Greg Roumeliotis; writing by Elisa Martinuzzi; editing by Edward Tobin and David Evans)

 ((Michael.Shields@thomsonreuters.com; +41 41 528 3630; Reuters Messaging: michael.shields.thomsonreuters.com@reuters.net))